 How Many Life Insurance Policies Can You Have?

-Around half of Americans have a life insurance policy.
-Financial advisors recommend having life insurance coverage that’s 10 to 15 times the amount of the insured’s annual income.
+Around 51% of Americans have a life insurance policy.
+Financial advisors recommend having life insurance coverage that’s 10-15 times the amount of the insured’s annual income.

 But additional insurance may be recommended to cover costs such as outstanding debt, children’s college education costs, or lifetime support of a disabled family member.
-Perhaps it’s no surprise that about one in five people who have insurance think they don’t have enough.
+Perhaps it’s no surprise that 40% of Americans believe they need more life insurance.

 Why Have Multiple Insurance Policies?